alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 For now, here's the usual reading list for more information.

-- Pragmatic Bookshelf's "Test-Driving JavaScript Applications" (examples are a bit outdated, but the concepts are sound)
+- <a href="https://pragprog.com/book/vsjavas/test-driving-javascript-applications" target="_blank">Pragmatic Bookshelf's "Test-Driving JavaScript Applications"</a> (examples are a bit outdated, but the concepts are sound)
-- Kent Dodd's Testing JavaScript course
+- <a href="https://testingjavascript.com/" target="_blank">Kent Dodd's Testing JavaScript course</a>
-- Testophobia, a web snapshot testing library I built with a former coworker.
+- <a href="https://github.com/testophobia/testophobia" target="_blank">Testophobia</a>, a web snapshot testing library I built with a former coworker.

 As always, thanks for reading.